YourRoots Logo

 Children(s): David Baker, Mark Baker

-Roy Smith Baker was born in 1929 in New Hampshire, United States of America, the child of Hezekiah Cornelius (Edward) Baker and Bertha A Smith.
-Roy Smith Baker later married Dorothy Ann Lamson, and together they raised children including David Roy Baker and Mark Edward Baker.
-In 2010, Roy Smith Baker passed away in St Albans, Franklin County, Vermont, USA.
+In 1929, Roy Smith Baker entered the world in New Hampshire, United States of America, born to Hezekiah Cornelius (Edward) Baker and Bertha A Smith.
+In 1930, Roy Smith Baker resided in Cambridge, Lamoille, Vermont, USA.
+Roy Smith Baker married Dorothy Ann Lamson, and had children including David Roy Baker, Mark Edward Baker.
+Roy Smith Baker passed away in 2010 in St Albans, Franklin County, Vermont, USA.

 Find more search results for Roy Baker